ocaml-community/awesome-ocaml/README.md

   - [Dream](https://aantron.github.io/dream/) - Tidy Web framework for OCaml and ReasonML
   - [webmachine](https://github.com/inhabitedtype/ocaml-webmachine) – A REST toolkit for OCaml.
 OCaml webmachine is a layer on top of cohttp that implements a state-machine-based HTTP request processor.
 It's particularly well-suited for writing RESTful APIs.
 As the name suggests, this is an OCaml port of the webmachine project.
   - [incr_dom](https://github.com/janestreet/incr_dom) - A library for building dynamic webapps, using Js_of_ocaml
+  - [fmlib_browser](https://hbr.github.io/fmlib/odoc/fmlib_browser/doc_overview.html) - a library which helps to write web applications which run in the browser in a pure functional style.
   - [ocaml-vdom](https://github.com/LexiFi/ocaml-vdom) - Elm architecture and (V)DOM for OCaml

 - **Tools**: